Blog

 Creative code-based art challenges offer a way to explore and test how language models solve problems requiring both technical and visual thinking.

-Recently, we challenged four leading LLMs (DeepSeek-R1, Claude 3.5 Sonnet, Gemini 1.5 Flash, and o1) to produce original code-based digital art.
+Recently, we challenged several leading LLMs (Claude 3.7 Sonnet, DeepSeek-R1, Claude 3.5 Sonnet, Gemini 1.5 Flash, and o1) to produce original code-based digital art.
 Genuary (opens in a new tab) is a month-long event where participants create code art based on daily prompts.

 We then evaluated each submission against three user-focused visual metrics, using Mandoline's multimodal evaluation capabilities.